stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 * [Deep learning for complete beginners: convolutional neural networks with Keras](https://cambridgespark.com/content/tutorials/convolutional-neural-networks-with-keras/index.html) by Petar Veličković
 * [Handwritten Digit Recognition using Convolutional Neural Networks in Python with Keras](http://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/) by Jason Brownlee (Theano tensor order)

-* XXX to add (not not to add):
-  * mine ready-to-use example in Keras
-  * with ASCII plots
-  * loading notMNIST

 There are a few add-ons to Keras, which are especially useful for learning it.
-I created [ASCII summary for sequential models](https://github.com/stared/keras-sequential-ascii) to show data flow inside networks, along with the number of parameters at each layer (in a nicer way than `model.summary()`):
+I created [ASCII summary for sequential models](https://github.com/stared/keras-sequential-ascii) to show data flow inside networks (in a nicer way than `model.summary()`).
+It shows layers, dimensions of data `(x, y, channels)` and number of free parameters (to be optimized).
+For example, for [a network for digit recognition](https://github.com/fchollet/keras/blob/master/examples/mnist_cnn.py) it might look like:

 ```
            OPERATION           DATA DIMENSIONS   WEIGHTS(N)   WEIGHTS(%)